keryell/muSYCL/README.rst

 Running the examples
 --------------------

-This requires a modern C++20 compiler, the Range-v3 library and for the musical side the RtMidi and AudioRt libraries, typically using JACK on Linux.
+This requires a modern C++ compiler, the Range-v3 library and for the musical side the RtMidi and AudioRt libraries, typically using JACK on Linux.